JohnSnowLabs/johnsnowlabs/docs/en/alab/project_configuration.md

 ### Relation Extraction

-Annotation Lab also offers support for relation extraction.
+Generative AI Lab also offers support for relation extraction.
 Relations are introduced by simply specifying their label in the project configuration.

 ```bash
 <Relations>